Noman-sheikh1/devTinder/src/homework.md

--- crate passwordHash using bcrypt.hash and save the user is encrypted password --compare password and throw errors if emial or password is invalid --or if both are correct email and password then send login successfully
+-- crate passwordHash using bcrypt.hash and save the user is encrypted password --compare password and throw errors if emial or password is invalid --or if both are correct email and password then send login successfully --install cookies-parser
+--just send a dummy cookies to user
+-create GET/Profile Api and password validation ,create a jwt token and send it to user inside cookies --read the cookies inside  ypur profile API and find the logged in user --userAuth middleware
+--add the userAuth middleware in profile api  and a new send connection requst api --set the expiry of jwt token and cookies to 7 days